Volunteer

 • Request your final verification letter using the Verification Letter Request in MyImpactPage.

-• Allow up to 10 business days after your request for Volunteer Services to prepare your letter (after hours are confirmed).
+• Allow up to 10 business days after your request for Volunteer Services Division to prepare your letter (after hours are confirmed).

 • After the letter is issued, we will upload a copy to your profile so you can download it later.